rickbot-dot/adwaita.css/README.md

 ```

 This imports the current work on Adwaita.CSS.
 It is not recommended to deploy your website while targeting the `main` branch instead of a release.

+## Classes

+Adwaita.CSS requires some classes to style select elements.
+These classes are used by the stylesheet.

+* `checkmark`: This is used by the style to indicate checkboxes.
+See the code in [`index.html`](https://github.com/TylerMS887/adwaita.css/blob/main/index.html) for an example.